Africa at the UN General Assembly

 It’s that time of the year again, when the United Nations General Assembly — the institution''s main deliberative body — holds its annual debate, starting 23 September.
 It brings together world leaders and non-governmental actors.
 Africa Renewal online brings you the issues that are important to the continent.
 Watch this space.

-Statement attributable to the Spokesman for the Secretary-General following the announcement of the provisional electoral results in the Gabonese Republic [scroll down for the French version]
+Statement attributable to the Spokesman for the Secretary-General on the Democratic Republic of the Congo (scroll down for French)

-Statement attributable to the Spokesman of the Secretary-General following the presidential election in the Gabonese Republic
+Statement attributable to the Spokesman for the Secretary-General on the presidential election in The Gambia